ghinda/ghinda.github.com/_posts/2014-10-16-optware-android-media-center.md

 layout: post
 ---

-> If you have a non-smart TV with USB support and an Android phone, this will show you how to turn them into a poor man’s internet-connected media center.
+> If you have a non-smart TV with USB support and an Android phone, this will show you how to turn them into a poor man’s media center.
 It will include a torrent server with remote access and automatic torrent downloads, Samba and SSH.

 In my case, I’m using a Samsung LE32E TV and an Alcatel OT-918 smartphone.

-Everything you’ll need to do is related to the phone, so you won’t have to change anything on the TV.
+We'll work only with the phone, so you won’t have to change anything on the TV.

 First, you need to make sure your device is rooted.
 See this guide for [rooting the Alcatel OT-918](http://forum.xda-developers.com/showthread.php?t=1748927).

-Next up, if you’re also using an older phone with a smaller internal memory, you need a partitioned SD card, with a larger ext2/3/4 partition and the rest as FAT32.
-In my case, I’m using a 32GB SD card with a 1GB ext2 partition and the rest as FAT32.
+Next up, if you’re also using an older phone with a smaller internal memory, you need a partitioned SD card, with a larger `ext2/3/4` partition and the rest as `FAT32`.
+I’m using a 32GB SD card with a 1GB `ext2` partition and the rest as `FAT32`.
 I definitely recommend using a class 10 SD card.

-This means your Android kernel needs to have support for ext partitions.
+This means your Android kernel needs to have support for `ext` partitions.
 See this [kernel with ext support for Alcatel OT-918](http://forum.xda-developers.com/showpost.php?p=42693393&postcount=239).

-After you’ve partitioned your SD card, and made sure you have ext support in the kernel, use [Link2SD](https://play.google.com/store/apps/details?id=com.buak.Link2SD&hl=en) or something similar to mount the ext partition.
+After you’ve partitioned your SD card, and made sure you have `ext` support in the kernel, use [Link2SD](https://play.google.com/store/apps/details?id=com.buak.Link2SD&hl=en) or something similar to mount the ext partition.

 Then connect your phone to your WiFi router and set a static IP for it.
 If you’re using Android 2.3, go to `Settings > WiFi Settings > Advanced` and press `Use static IP`.
 Set the IP to something like `192.168.1.XX`.